tj1103/Latin-101/reading2.md

 Identify the sentence structure of omnēs deī dōna eī misērunt (linking, transitive active, transitive passive or intransitive) and the grammatical function of each word in the sentence.
  - omnes means all people, dei means god, dona ei means gave him, singular, and miserunt is perfect passive mercy.
 Parse data est and indicate what conjugation the verb belongs to.
- - data est is a perfect active ❌
+ - data est is a inperfect active
 What type of grammatical construction is ab Iove?
  - ab is a prepostion for "from", however in the context of this sentence, it is used as a passived and means was given.
-What tense is erat and what are the principle parts of the verb it comes from? ❌
+What tense is erat and what are the principle parts of the verb it comes from?
 - erat is the imperfect and it comes from sum esse fui